-Repurposing our skills and experience in communication and exploring things that make us feel alive - breathing, foraging, wild fermentation, making, creating, cold water, fresh air, hills, caves and waterfalls - our aim is to create simple spaces for learning and sharing, to allow people to reconnect and recalibrate.
+Repurposing our skills and experience in communication and exploring things that make us feel alive - cold water, foraging, wild fermentation, creating, fresh air, hills, caves and waterfalls - our aim is to create simple spaces for learning and sharing, to allow people to reconnect and recalibrate.

-In April 2018 Gijsbert and Gijs from Liberté Tiny Houses drove from Amsterdam to Jura, bringing with them the tiny house work space they had built for us.
+In April 2018 Gijsbert and Gijs from Liberté Tiny Houses drove from The Netherlands to Jura, bringing with them the tiny house studio they had built for us.

 They came with two friends, Marnix and Kevin from KLCK Media, who made a film about the journey and of our own journey.
 They called it Tiny Boundaries.

 You can watch the film here: